 Between 2017 and 2020, wind erosion was a major issue with significantly elevated dust levels and loss of topsoil arising from recent drought conditions across western and central NSW.

 The main ongoing issues contributing to deterioration in soil condition and productivity across NSW are increasing acidification and the continuing decline of soil organic carbon in agricultural soils due to the intensification of land use.

-Soils make a significant contribution to the economic prosperity and ecological integrity of the NSW environment.
+Soils make a significant contribution to the ecological integrity of the environment and economic prosperity of NSW.
 Healthy soils deliver essential ecosystem services, including:

 - nutrient transformation and cycling

 - climate regulation through carbon storage and cycling

 - supporting natural ecosystems